Aryana (TV series): Synopsis

 Aryana narrates the journey of a girl as she struggles in the awkward but exciting adolescent stage while trying to escape her inevitable destiny as a mermaid on her fourteenth birthday.

 Two mothers from entirely different worlds play major roles in the story.
 Ofelia is a human, who struggles for the acceptance of her noble mother-in-law, and hopes that with the birth of her daughter she will gain the happiness of her husband's family.
-Neptuna, an beautiful adult mermaid with a bright orange-and-gold scaly fish tail whose pure and strong motherly love for her daughter, Perlita, knows no bounds and will do anything to make sure she is safe and happy.
+Neptuna, a beautiful adult mermaid with a bright orange-and-gold scaly fish tail whose pure and strong motherly love for her daughter, Perlita, knows no bounds and will do anything to make sure she is safe and happy.
 Perlita was fascinated with humans and dreams of living happily with them, often going near the seashore to watch the humans.
 She even once stole the mystical pearl that can transform a mermaid into a human and back at will.
 Unfortunately, when she went near the seashore to watch humans who were playing with firecrackers, a drunken villager carried a dynamite.
 Victor, Ofelia's husband, confronts the villager and unknowingly throws the dynamite away into the part of the sea where Perlita was hiding.
 Neptuna went to warn her daughter, but was not able to make it in time.
 Thus, she saw the death of her dearly beloved daughter and angrily promises to do everything she can to make Victor and Ofelia feel the intense pain and sorrow of losing their own beloved daughter.
 Ofelia and Victor's child, whom they named Aryana, was then born.
 As Ofelia was hoping for, she gained the acceptance of her mother-in-law.

 During Aryana's baptismal celebration, Neptuna (as a human woman) kidnaps newborn Aryana, raising her as her own daughter for a while until she discovered that she cannot make Aryana a complete mermaid unless her mother gives her up willingly.
 The presumed loss of their daughter caused Victor and Ofelia's family to break up.
 Victor remarries to a vain woman named Stella and her own daughter Megan.
 Neptuna reluctantly gave Aryana back to Ofelia with the agreement that on Aryana's fourteenth birthday she must forsake her.
 Ofelia desperately accepts--and with no intention of ever giving her daughter back--she runs away from their seaside village and goes to the urban city, opening a small aquarium shop, to forget about the mermaid curse on her daughter, just as Neptuna thought she would.
 Every day, Ofelia gets a reminder that her daughter is and will forever belong to the sea when she turns fourteen.
 Aryana lives out her dream on being a professional swimmer or dancer; unaware of her inherent abilities over water.
 As she faces her fate of becoming a mermaid, Aryana is torn between choosing the sea and the surface world of humans where her heart belongs.